aliceC119/musicstar-club/README.md

   - `HTML` - Used for structuring and content.
   - `CSS` - Used for adding styles to the content for legibility and aesthetic appeal.
   - `Bootstraps5` - For styling the content for legibility and aesthetic appeal.
-  - `Javascript` - For adding basic interaactivity
+  - `Javascript` - For adding basic interactivity

 ### Additional Technologies
 + `FontAwesome` icons - used for icons.